Jeffe Kennedy

 Jeffe Kennedy is a fantasy and erotic romance author who has published dozens of novels, including the fantasy romance series The Twelve Kingdoms, The Uncharted Realms and The Chroniclles of Dasnaria from Kensington Books.
 Her novel The Pages of the Mind won the 2017 RITA Award for Best Paranormal Romance.
-In 2019, St. Martin's Press will release The Orchid Throne, her first book in a new romantic fantasy series titled The Forgotten Empires.
+In 2019, St. Martin's Press released The Orchid Throne, her first book in a new romantic fantasy series titled The Forgotten Empires.

 Life

 Jeffe Kennedy grew up in Aurora, Colorado, where she graduated from Overland High School.
 Her father was a U.S. Air Force pilot who died in the crash of an F-4 fighter plane in 1969.

-Kennedy received her undergraduate degree in biology and religious studies from the Washington University in St Louis.
+Kennedy received her undergraduate degree in biology and religious studies from the Washington University in St. Louis.
 She received a master's degree in neurophysiology from the University of Wyoming, Laramie, where she did her graduate work studying the brains of bats.

-Kennedy currently lives in Santa Fe, New Mexico, near the Ortiz Mountains.
+Kennedy currently lives in Santa Fe, New Mexico.